verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 Update the generated `application.yaml` file for the `todo` application to

-* Update the `tododomain-configmap` component to use the in-cluster MySQL service URL `jdbc:mysql://mysql.tododomain.svc.cluster.local:3306/tododb` to access the database
+* Update the `tododomain-configmap` component to use the in-cluster MySQL service URL `jdbc:mysql://mysql.tododomain.svc.cluster.local:3306/tododb` to access the database.

 ```yaml
         wdt_jdbc.yaml: |